 Support of SBIR / STTR programs remains critical to attracting federal dollars to the State and funding early-stage technology ventures.
-Current assistance includes the following three components:
+Current assistance includes the following components:

 Small businesses must meet certain eligibility criteria to participate in the SBIR program.
 They are as follows:

 - Organized for-profit US business independently operated

 - Principal Investigator must be 51% employed by business

 - Company size limited to 500 employees or less, including affiliates

 - PI's employment must be with the small business concern at the time of award and for the duration of the project period

 - Subsidiaries are NOT eligible for STTR program